 S.D.
 Oversight Monitor: We're on Track

+The city of San Diego's Independent Monitor has issued his first report to city council.
+Stanley Keller did his best to reassure council members he would not send the city multi-million-dollar bills like their previous consultants, Kroll Inc. KPBS reporter Alison St John has more.
 The city has paid out more than $30 million already to consultants hired to help them get out of the legal and financial pension deficit mess.
 Stanley Keller is the latest.
 The previous consultants recommended the city hire a monitor to report back to the Federal Securities and Exchange Commission.

 Keller told council that -- by pure coincidence -- his first month's legal and financial expenses are exactly what was budgeted.

 Keller : It just happened to hit right on line, so I can say with confidence we're on track.
 So while I didn't put this in writing, my goal and hope is that -- indeed the total cost will come in below what's been budgeted.